JADcooler/sunscreen/README.md

 # sunscreen
-a software that looks up ingredients from cosdna from a picture you take of the ingredients used section of the product
+a software that looks webscrapes ingredient's safety rating from cosdna from a picture you take of the ingredients used section of the product